Last Updated on February 28, 2025

 To see update history, click here.

-PingCAP (US), Inc. and its affiliates (hereinafter referred to as “PingCAP”, “we,” “our,” or “us”) understand that privacy is important to visitors to our websites (our “Sites”) and users of our products and services (including without limitation TiDB and TiDB Cloud; hereinafter referred as our “Products”).
-This Privacy Policy explains how we collect, use, and share your personal information when you use the Sites and Products that link to this Privacy Policy.
+PingCAP (US), Inc. and its affiliates (hereinafter referred to as “PingCAP”, “we”, “our” or “us”) understand that privacy is important to visitors to our websites (our “Sites”) and users of our products and services (including without limitation TiDB and TiDB Cloud; hereinafter referred as our “Products”).
+Unless otherwise agreed between our customers and us, this Privacy Policy explains how we collect, use, and share your personal information as we provide our Products and Services to our customers.
+For visitors to our web site, please refer to our Cookie Policy.

 Click on the links below to jump to each section: